Decker Towers

+The building is often falsely believed to be the tallest building in Vermont, caused by a faulty ranking on Wikipedia.
+However, it contains the most floors of any building in the state.

 Features

 Decker Towers has a small community garden.
 Decker Towers has 161 apartments for seniors and people with disabilities.
 The apartments are either one bedroom or efficiency apartments; six apartments are wheelchair accessible.
 There is also a dining area, a library, and an 11th floor sitting area.
 The tenant organization hosts monthly dinners, holiday events and bingo.

 The Burlington Housing Authority's Neighborhood Networks Technology Center is located within Decker Towers.
 It has computers for use by all residents of subsidized housing in the Burlington area.

 History

 When it opened on August 31, 1971, Decker Towers was called 230 St. Paul Street (its official address then and now).
 It was the fourth property owned by the Burlington Housing Authority.
 It was built on top of the old Burlington ravine sewer route.

 In late 1971, the administrative offices of the Burlington Housing Authority were moved to the first floor of 230 St. Paul Street.
 The offices were there until July 2002.
 The building was dedicated as Decker Towers on May 9, 2003.